-Frederick Quinn Corporation (FQC) is the construction manager for the police facility project, which has an expected duration from July 2017 to fall of 2018.
+Frederick Quinn Corporation (FQC) is the construction manager for the police facility project, which has an expected duration through fall of 2018.

 In an effort to be good neighbors during the construction, FQC is promising to: